 |NHS access – to help you get the health guidance you need, we’ve made the NHS UK website accessible to all our customers, regardless of whether you have any data allowances left on your account or not.
 Don’t forget, there are no charges for calling 111 from a UK mobile and this won’t come out of your minutes allowance.|

-Free unlimited minutes for over-70s – to help our customers who’ve been advised to self-isolate keep in contact with friends and family during this difficult time, we’ve given all our customers who fall into the over-70 age bracket free unlimited minutes until mid-April.
+Free unlimited minutes for over-70s – to help our customers who’d been advised to self-isolate keep in contact with friends and family during this difficult time, we gave all our customers who fell into the over-70 age bracket free unlimited minutes until 13th June.

 Helpful tips to stay connected:

 |The iD Mobile app and My Account online – check your usage with a real-time view of your minutes and data, change your Bill Cap, view and pay your bills, change your plan, manage your services, activate a SIM and much more.|

 |Plenty of texts – all our plans come with at least 5,000 UK text messages.
 Please bear in mind that sending an MMS is chargeable.
 This includes picture messages, some types of emojis, and some long text messages.|